slint-ui/slint/docs/development.md

 #### `compiler`

-The main library for the compiler for .60.
+The main library for the compiler for .slint.

 Nothing in there should depends on the runtime crates.